 Online counseling sessions are held on an encrypted platform such as Doxy.me, ClockTree, VSee, Zoom, etc. These are HIPAA compliant, encrypted and secure web platforms.
 These platforms can be used on a computer, smart phone, tablet or other device.
 All you need is a camera, microphone, and internet connection.
 Of importance, FaceTime, Skype, Messenger video and are not HIPAA complaint and will never be used in counseling sessions.

 Online counseling can be a great fit for the right client.
 To use online counseling with us, we ask that you be:

-- A resident of the state of Connecticut (New York coming soon).
+- A resident of the state of Connecticut or New York.

 - 18 years of age or older.

 - Have a valid driver’s license or photo ID.